Omega vs. pi, and 6d anomaly cancellation: Anomalies, inflow, and locality

 The starting point is a generalization of the formula~\eqref{eq:inflow_pert} for the phase of the fermionic partition function.
 By integrating out massive fermions in the bulk manifold $X$ (where $\partial X = M_d$), the following formula for the fermionic partition function can be obtained~\cite{Witten:2019bou},

 where here $\eta(X)$ denotes the Atiyah--Patodi--Singer (APS) $\eta$-invariant~\cite{Atiyah:1975jf,Atiyah:1976jg,Atiyah:1980jh} associated to an extension of the Dirac operator from $M_d$ to the bulk manifold $X$ using APS boundary conditions.
 The $\eta$-invariant is a regularised sum of the signs of the eigenvalues $\lambda_k$ of the Dirac operator on $X$.
-One possible regularization is
+One possible regularization is\footnote{We assume the convention that any zero modes of $i\slashed{D}_X$ are counted with a positive sign, {\em viz.} $\text{sign}(0)=+1$.
+As mentioned in footnote \ref{foot:xi}, the resulting `$\eta$-invariant' defined in (\ref{eq:eta}) in fact corresponds to the $\xi$-invariant in the original notation of Atiyah, Patodi, and Singer~\cite{Atiyah:1975jf,Atiyah:1976jg,Atiyah:1980jh}. }

 The formula~\eqref{eq:inflow_Npert} contains full information about the local and global anomalies that can afflict the original $d$-dimensional theory on $M_d$, as we will soon review.
 The role of the $\eta$-invariant in capturing global anomalies was first appreciated in~\cite{Witten:1985xe} (see also~\cite{Witten:2015aba}).